viaacode/shacl2md/docs/shacl2md/generator.md

 #### Arguments

-- `**shacls` - Dictionary of SHACL files to generate documentation for.
+- `**shacls` - Dictionary of SHACL files or Graphs to generate documentation for.
 The key is the name of the SHACL graph, the value is the filename of the SHACL file.

 #### Raises